 After the 45-minute session, I felt sufficiently stretched and sanctimonious to think that counted as a ‘work-out’.
 I can say that I didn’t hate it, which from someone who doesn’t like sports is actually an amazing review. 😉

-I liked doing hydrotherapy too, but I’m going to continue with pilates for reasons that are actually unrelated to the actual exercise… I think getting in and out of the pool is going to be less appealing when the weather gets cooler, and with pilates I can move from individual sessions with the trainer, to small group sessions, to independent sessions when I just come in by myself (this is also, of course, cheaper).
+I liked doing hydrotherapy too, but I’m going to continue with clinical pilates for reasons that are actually unrelated to the actual exercise… I think getting in and out of the pool is going to be less appealing when the weather gets cooler, and with pilates I can move from individual sessions with the trainer, to small group sessions, to independent sessions when I just come in by myself (this is also, of course, cheaper).

 I know pilates won’t cure my arthritis, but if it means that my whole body is stronger and more flexible, that can start to make up for the weaknesses in other areas.
 It also feels so good to be DOING something, rather than just sitting around on my ‘glutes’ all the time…